 Oprah goes viral

 On Tuesday, March 17, Oprah Winfrey became a trending topic on Twitter.
-In the midst of the COVID-19 pandemic, it would have been reasonable to assume she was yet another celebrity who had contracted the coronavirus.
-Instead, her name was linked to a viral conspiracy theory that claimed the billionaire former talk show host was involved in a global sex-trafficking ring.
+In the midst of the COVID-19 pandemic.
+Her name was linked to a viral conspiracy theory that claimed the billionaire former talk show host was involved in a global sex-trafficking ring.

 On Wednesday, Oprah responded to the conspiracy on Twitter, saying, “It’s NOT TRUE.
 Haven’t been raided, or arrested.
 Just sanitizing and self distancing with the rest of the world.”